Craig "Gator" Bodzianowski: WBA World Title Fight

 With a professional record of 24–3–1 and having been ranked in the top ten for over a year, Bodzianowski received a shot at the WBA Cruiserweight World Championship.
 On July 14, 1990, he challenged reigning champion Robert Daniels "The Preacherman" at the Seattle Kingdome in a bout arranged in part by promoter Don King, with Muhammad Ali in attendance.
 Daniels entered the fight with a 19–1 record and was heavily favored.

-Bodzianowski began aggressively, but in the second round Daniels landed a blow that aggravated a previous rib injury, limiting Bodzianowski’s ability to throw right-hand punches.
-Over the course of the fight, Daniels’s power and mobility caused significant damage, including swelling that closed Bodzianowski’s right eye.
+Bodzianowski began aggressively, but in the second round Daniels landed a blow that aggravated a previous rib injury, limiting Bodzianowski's ability to throw right-hand punches.
+Over the course of the fight, Daniels's power and mobility caused significant damage, including swelling that closed Bodzianowski's right eye.
 Despite his corner urging him to retire, Bodzianowski refused to quit and fought through twelve rounds.
 He ultimately lost by unanimous decision, but the champion was unable to score a knockdown.

-Although defeated, Bodzianowski’s performance drew a standing ovation from the Seattle crowd and national recognition for his resilience.
+Although defeated, Bodzianowski's performance drew a standing ovation from the Seattle crowd and national recognition for his resilience.
 Commentators noted that he completed the fight under severe physical limitations, and his effort was later cited as a source of inspiration for athletes with disabilities.

-Later Career and Retirement
+Later career and retirement

 Bodzianowski continued fighting in the early 1990s, adding several more wins to his record.
 However, repeated infections and complications from his prosthetic leg, combined with the wear and tear of a physically demanding sport, led him to retire in 1993.

 He concluded his professional career with a record of 31 wins (23 by knockout), 4 losses, and 1 draw.
 All four of his losses came via decision, and he was never stopped or knocked out during his professional tenure—a rarity in boxing at any weight class.

-Personal life
+Personal life and death

 During the late 1980s, Bodzianowski endured profound personal losses.
 His brother Billy died in an accidental shooting when Craig was 18.
-In 1990, his first manager and trainer, Bill O’Connor—who had mentored him since his amateur days—died by suicide at home.
+In 1990, his first manager and trainer, Bill O'Connor—who had mentored him since his amateur days—died by suicide at home.

 Despite these tragedies, Bodzianowski continued to compete with determination.
 Observers credited his perseverance to the mental resilience shaped by his upbringing and hardships.

 Following a severe motorcycle accident in May 1984 that resulted in the amputation of his right leg below the knee, Bodzianowski was fitted with a carbon-fiber "Seattle Foot" prosthetic.

 His comeback drew a mix of admiration and skepticism.
 Among the critics was Dr. Ferdie Pacheco, former ringside physician for Muhammad Ali, who questioned the safety implications.
 Nonetheless, Bodzianowski's return was widely covered in the boxing press and praised as inspirational.